onflow/flow/flips/20220614-cadence-style-guide.md

 ### User Impact

-It will not be compulsory, but highly recomended for Cadence developers to update their existing projects to satisfy the acorded guidelines.
+It will not be compulsory, but highly reccomended for Cadence developers to update their existing projects to satisfy the guidelines.

 ## Related Issues